 You may not be sure what to say to a loved one who has recently been diagnosed with hypothyroidism, Hashimoto’s Thyroiditis, or other chronic condition.
-Like any experience in life outside of our own reality, it can be tricky to understand what your friend is going though.
-You see them struggling with symptoms like fatigue, weight gain, mood swings or other issues, but maybe they don’t talk openly about what they’re experiencing, or you’re unsure how to bring it up.
+Like anything outside of our reality, it can be tricky to understand what your friend is going through.
+You see them struggling with symptoms like fatigue, weight gain, mood swings, or other issues.
+Still, maybe they don’t talk openly about what they’re experiencing, or you’re unsure how to bring it up.

-This may be a frustrating time for them.
-They may not even know what they need or want in terms of support.
+A new diagnosis may be a frustrating experience.
+Your loved one may not even know what they need or want in terms of support.
 But make no mistake, having the support of friends and family goes a long way in helping a new patient get well.

 Your presence means more than you think.
-And here are a few things you can say to encourage your friend as they deal with hypothyroidism:
+Ahead, what to say to your loved one recently diagnosed with hypothyroidism.

-A good doctor is super important to a hypothyroid patient.
-Many doctors only look at Thyroid Stimulating Hormone (TSH) to assess thyroid health, but most patients do not know that more comprehensive blood work (including tests for Free Triiodothyronine (fT3), Free Thyroxine (fT4), and TPO antibodies) is needed to get the big picture.
+A good thyroid doctor is super crucial to a hypothyroid patient.
+Many doctors only look at Thyroid Stimulating Hormone (TSH) to assess thyroid health.
+Still, most patients do not know that more comprehensive thyroid blood work (including tests for fT3, fT4, and TPO antibodies) is needed to get the big picture.

-A doctor who takes time to understand their patient’s symptoms, history, and test results is key.
-Since many people with hypothyroidism continue to suffer with symptoms even after starting medication, they need a Care Team who will work to find solutions that will work for their specific situation.
-If your friend doesn’t think her doctor is really listening to her, encourage her to find one who will.
+A doctor who takes time to understand their patient’s symptoms, history, and test results is vital.
+Since many people with hypothyroidism continue to suffer from symptoms even after starting thyroid medication, they need a care team who finds solutions to their specific situation.
+If your friend doesn’t think her doctor is listening to her, encourage her to find one who will.
 It can make a world of difference.

-Unlike traditional healthcare, where patients only check in with their endocrinologist or GP a few times a year, Paloma Health has board-certified physicians who provide around-the-clock monitoring and care.
-This helps so doctors can adjust a patient’s medications and care plan in real time.
+Unlike traditional healthcare, where patients only check in with their endocrinologist or GP a few times a year, Paloma Health has board-certified physicians who provide continuous monitoring and care.

 Find inspiration for a healthy way to support your thyroid